OpenGeoHub/spatial-prediction-eml/docs/spatiotemporal-sdm.md

 ## Species Distribution Modeling

-[Species Distribution Modeling](https://rspatial.org/raster/sdm/) (SDM) and/or Mapping aims at explaining and mapping distribution of species as a function of ecological conditions and/or human influence.
+[Species Distribution Modeling](https://rspatial.org/raster/sdm/) (SDM) and/or Mapping aims at explaining and mapping distribution of species as a function of ecological, environmental conditions and/or human influence.
 Typical steps in SDM include [@hijmans2019spatial]:

 1. Prepare locations of occurrence of a species or species density;